RedSiege/WMImplant/Readme.md

 ## File Operations
-    cat                                 -   Reads the contents of a file download                            -   Download a file from the targeted machine ls                                  -   File/Directory listing of a specific directory search                              -   Search for a file on a user-specified drive
+    cat                                 -   Reads the contents of a file copy                                -   Copies a file from one location to another download                            -   Download a file from the targeted machine ls                                  -   File/Directory listing of a specific directory search                              -   Search for a file on a user-specified drive